slinp/slinp/README.md

 }
 ````

+## Components

+Slinp components work with plain PHPCR - so you can use the NodeMapper,
+Routing or ContentLoader components outside of the context of Slinp.

 ## What is a Slinp?

 I had been thinking about node-type based routing for some time I think, and